Move-In Guide

 Accommodations

 Students with disabilities, who feel they would benefit from housing and dining accommodations, should contact Student Accessibility Services or begin the application process through the online system, Accommodate.
 Please note that housing and dining accommodations approved by June 30 are prioritized and will be implemented by fall move-in.
 UNI cannot guarantee that accommodations approved after June 30 will be available by fall move-in.
-Accommodations approved by December 15 are prioritized and will be implemented by spring move-in.
-UNI cannot guarantee that accommodations approved after December 15 will be available by spring move-in.
+Accommodations approved by November 1 are prioritized and will be implemented by spring move-in.
+UNI cannot guarantee that accommodations approved after November 1 will be available by spring move-in.

 Packing Tips